Wendy Williams Weighs In On Melania Trump’s Red Tree Decor In White House: ‘They Seem Devilish’

 Earlier this week, Melania Trump took to Twitter to share photos of some of the White House’s Christmas decorations.
 While two pictures included images of green trees with white lights and red ornaments, there was a certain other photo that had many people buzzing.
 One of the hallways of the White House can be seen lined with red trees as part of the “American Treasures” theme.

-The photos posted by Melania have earned her a ton of attention with over 70,000 likes, 13,000 retweets, and 11,000 plus comments.
-While some fans took time to applaud Melania’s decor, countless others weighed in to let her know that they were not a fan.
-And according to the Hollywood Life, talk show host Wendy Williams is also not a fan of Melania’s White House decorations.
+The photos posted by Melania Trump have earned her a ton of attention, garnering over 70,000 likes, 13,000 retweets, and 11,000-plus comments.
+While some fans took time to applaud Melania Trump’s decor, countless others weighed in to let her know that they were not a fan.
+And according to Hollywood Life, talk show host Wendy Williams is also not a fan of her White House decorations.

-“They seem devlish,” Williams said of Melania’s choice in decor.
+“They seem devilish,” Williams said of Melania Trump’s choice in decor.

 Additionally, Wendy said that she didn’t care for the National Christmas Tree in President’s Park on the Ellipse either.
 However, she did sing the praises of the legendary tree that sits in the middle of Rockefeller Center each and every year.

-This is not the first time that Williams has used her talk show as a platform to speak out about her dislike for Melania and her husband, Donald Trump.
+This is not the first time that Williams has used her talk show as a platform to speak out against Melania Trump and her husband, President Donald Trump.
 As the Atlanta Black Star reported in October, Williams also spoke her mind on the controversial Melania Trump lookalike in T.I.’s music video.

 The @WhiteHouse is sparkling for the Christmas season! pic.twitter.com/ncNhlkZAWl